Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Methodology

 \subsection{Inference-Time Context Compression}

-At inference time, given a query–context pair $(q, C)$, Sentinel runs a single forward pass of a compact proxy model with a fixed QA-style prompt, extracts final-token decoder attention, and computes sentence-level attention features.
-A trained probing classifier assigns relevance scores to sentences, based on which a top-ranked subset $C' \subseteq C$ is selected under a length budget and passed to the downstream LLM for answer generation.
+At inference time, given a query–context pair $(q, C)$, Sentinel runs a single forward pass of a compact proxy model, extracts decoder attention from the final prompt position, and computes sentence-level attention features.
+A trained probing classifier assigns utilization scores to sentences, based on which a top-ranked subset $C' \subseteq C$ is selected under a length budget and passed to the downstream LLM for answer generation.